flschr/mbplugin-click2load/README.md

-# Embed Consent Plugin for Hugo / Micro.blog
+# Click-2-Load Plugin for Micro.blog

 A privacy-first plugin that automatically adds consent overlays to all iframes on your website.